 Financial contributions are provided specifically for the purpose of mitigating adverse effects.
-RFCs provide a significant source of funding for the acquisition of land, capital improvement on reserves and other capital works for recreation activities.
+Reserve Financial Contributions (RFCs) provide a significant source of funding for the acquisition of land, capital improvement on reserves and other capital works for recreation activities.
 The Council is currently (March/April 2021) consulting on a proposal to enable RFCs to also be used to fund major renewals projects, through its Revenue and Financing Policy review.
 The Council considers that renewals of infrastructure can be required earlier because of pressure put on assets due to increased population growth and associated use.
 It, therefore, considers that it is appropriate to contribute RFC funding towards major renewal projects and is seeking the views of the community on this proposition.

-9.1.1.4 Allocation of RFC Funds
+9.1.1.4 Allocation of Reserve Financial Contributions Funds

-Each year as part of the Council's Long Term Plan review or Annual Plan process, a list of works in each of the four RFC accounts is produced by staff.
-These proposed projects are considered by the Community Boards in Golden Bay and Motueka, and the Ward Councillors for each of the four ward groupings listed previously.
+Each year as part of the Council's Long Term Plan review or Annual Plan process, a list of works in each of the four Reserve Financial Contributions (RFC) accounts is produced by staff.
+These projects are considered by the Community Boards in Golden Bay and Motueka, and the Ward Councillors for each of the four ward groupings listed previously.
 Recommendations are then forwarded to the Council for approval, before being included in the Long Term Plan or Annual Plan.

-RFCs can be used to contribute to new community facilities and to pay back loans on existing facilities.
+Reserve Financial Contributions can be used to contribute to new community facilities and to pay back loans on existing facilities.